oleg1995petrov/devops-andersen-training/HW 3/README.md

 * Create README.md and describe what will be doing that script
 * The script has to accept PID or a process name as an argument
-* An user has to manage number of output lines
+* A user has to manage number of output lines
-* There must be an opportunity to see other connections states
+* There must be an opportunity to see other connection states
 * The script has to output understandable error messages
 * The script shouldn't depend on start up privileges and output any warnings
-* The script outputs number of connections to each organizations
+* The script outputs a number of connections to each organizations
 * The script allows to receive other data form `whois` output
 * The script is able to work with `ss`